Voxel9/xbox-xgu-examples/README.md

-# xbox-xgu-examples
+# Xbox xgu Sample Programs
-Examples for original Xbox using nxdk and xgu (name pending).
+GPU-accelerated example programs for the original Xbox using nxdk and xgu.

 ---

 ## Quick Guide
-This quick guide assumes you've already installed the dependencies for mainline nxdk, covered [here](https://github.com/XboxDev/nxdk/wiki/Install-the-Prerequisites).
+This quick guide assumes you've already cloned and setup nxdk, covered [here](https://github.com/XboxDev/nxdk/wiki/Getting-Started).

-These examples are based on [an in-development branch of nxdk](https://github.com/dracc/nxdk/tree/xgu_submodule) containing the upcoming GPU middleware library, xgu.
-Clone both this repository and said branch to the same directory.
-There should be 2 folders exactly next to eachother: `nxdk` and `xbox-xgu-examples`.
+Clone this repository into the same directory which the nxdk directory resides in.

-You can clone the in-dev branch like so: `git clone --recurse-submodules -b xgu_submodule https://github.com/dracc/nxdk`
+You can use `git clone --recurse-submodules https://github.com/Voxel9/xbox-xgu-examples` to do this.
+Both the `nxdk` and `xbox-xgu-examples` directories should now be next to eachother.

-**IMPORTANT:** Before compiling any examples, a tiny adjustment currently needs to be made to `xgu.h` and `xgux.h` (in `nxdk/lib/xgu`) to prevent linker errors.
+**IMPORTANT:** Before compiling any examples, a tiny adjustment currently needs to be made to `common/xgu/xgu.h` and `common/xgu/xgux.h` to prevent linker errors.
-- In `xgu.h`, append `inline` to the end of `#define XGU_API`, near the top of the file.
+- In `xgu.h`, append `static inline` to the end of `#define XGU_API`.
-- In `xgux.h`, append `inline` to the end of `#define XGUX_API`, also near the top of the file.
+- In `xgux.h`, append `static inline` to the end of `#define XGUX_API`.

-<sup>This isn't a very desirable fix for the hardcore developer as it still produces a few warnings in files that use these headers, but it at least prevents the duplicate symbol errors that occur if not added.
-There may be plans to migrate xgu functions from header files to source files in the future, which will remove the need for this workaround.</sup>

 Now `cd` to any example directory and run `make`.